 It turns out that tough stone not only can hold a city together, but its unique properties are essential for the creation of great whiskey.

 The fact that Kentucky is the epicenter of American whiskey production is due to the special properties of its limestone filtered water and the minerals it contains.
 Well, Rosendale Limestone possesses an even higher ratio of beneficial minerals than that found in Kentucky and its sparkling waters are as pure as its namesake, the Widow Jane.

-The owner of Widow Jane Distilling grew up enjoying the pure waters of the Widow Jane Mine.
-He now uses these unique waters to distill his artisan spirits in Red Hook, Brooklyn.
-Widow Jane Whiskey is a true New York City whiskey, evocative of both the rock that created the foundation for this city of skyscrapers and the forward looking, DIY spirit that has made Brooklyn the center of a new artisinal food and beverage movement.
+The pure, unique waters of the Widow Jane Mine are what distill our artisan spirits in Red Hook, Brooklyn.
+Widow Jane Whiskey is a true New York City whiskey, evocative of both the rock that created the foundation for this city of skyscrapers and the forward looking, DIY spirit that has made Brooklyn the center of an artisanal food & beverage movement.